effekt-lang/effekt/examples/features/functions.effekt.md

 # Functions

-For defining a function, you may use similar syntax know from other languages such as Scala:
+For defining a function, you may use similar syntax known from other languages, such as Scala:

 ```
 def fib(n: Int): Int =